lucko/fabric-permissions-api/USAGE.md

 ```

 #### Checking permissions for a (potentially) offline player
-Checking offline player permissions is a bit more complicated, because you have to deal with [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html).
+Permission checks for offline players can be made using the players unique id (UUID).
+The result is returned as a [CompletableFuture](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/concurrent/CompletableFuture.html).
 ```java
 UUID uuid = ...;
 Permissions.check(uuid, "mymod.permission").thenAcceptAsync(result -> {